JPRodrigues-gh/netflix_rotten_tomatoes/README.md

 # Netflix Rotten Tomatoes dataset analysis

+## User Stories

+* The user is required to have a google account.
+* The application begins by first creating a gsheet for the user
+* The gsheet will contain 2 sheets, "Statistics" and "User Requested Data"
+* The application will then populate the "Statistics" sheet with data relating to the first filter criteria:
+  * Title, Genre, Series or Movie, Director, Actors
+  * The above pertain to columns of the gsheet containing the subset of data "Netflix Rotten Tomatoes"
+* The user is then prompt for the first search criteria:
+  * Title, Genre, Series or Movie, Director, Actors
+* The next user prompt is for specific data

 ## Bugs and Fixes

 * get_header_choice had endless while loop because return statement in validate_criteria Try statement was not inside the if statement.
 As a result validation would always be false and therefore get_data_choice would not be called.